atxit/ssh_api_gateway/README.md

 Server establishing SSH sessions

-SSH session 192.168.0.221 now established, now waiting for a job to arrive {'192.168.0.223': False, '192.168.0.221': True, '192.168.0.222': False}
+<i>SSH session 192.168.0.221 now established, now waiting for a job to arrive
+{'192.168.0.223': False, '192.168.0.221': True, '192.168.0.222': False}

 SSH session 192.168.0.222 now established, now waiting for a job to arrive